JawnyMcPhearson/Ranch-De-Caniche/README.md

 # License

-This project does not contain a license, therefore you are not allowed to add one and claim it as yours.
+This repository is a joint project with the contributors conisiting of AleBrambi45, @SMGMissy and myself, TayMcKenzieNZ and does not contain a license, therefore you are not allowed to add one and claim it as yours.

 You are not allowed to sell this nor re-distribute it.